What are supported lodgings?

 - Ability to promote equality and hold the belief that everyone has the right to equality regardless of gender, sex, age, disability, religion or culture

-- You will need to be empathetic and have an understanding of the problems and challenges faced by young people
+- You will need to be empathetic and understand the problems and challenges faced by young people

-- Respect the young person’s confidentiality at all times but at the same time alert your social worker and other professionals of any concerns.
+- Always respect the young person’s confidentiality and at the same time alert your social worker and other professionals of any concerns.

-You will have an initial interview, then from the point of application an assessment will be completed which takes 8-12 weeks, subject to statutory clearance checks, and then approval from the fostering panel.
-Oxfordshire County Council will require you to sign a contract which outlines the fundamental quality standards and regulations of the support services that you as a host will offer the young person.
+You will have an initial interview, then at the point of application an assessment will be completed which takes 8-12 weeks, subject to statutory clearance checks.
+Oxfordshire County Council will require you to sign a contract which outlines the basic quality standards and regulations of the support services that you as a host will offer the young person.

 As a host you will be expected to have public liability insurance included in your home insurance.

-The young person will sign a licence agreement which would affirm their rent agreement with the host.
+The young person will sign a licence agreement which lays out the rent agreement with the host.